Pre-Treatment Methods of Samples for Radiocarbon Dating

 Charred organic residues on potsherds

 For sufficiently robust samples, charred organic residues on potsherds will normally be treated to remove lipids to avoid reservoir offsets from utilization of marine or freshwater resources.
 The samples are treated with a 2:1 (v/v) mixture of chloroform and methanol and sonicated for 30 minutes, then filtered and the remaining solvent evaporated following the method of Boudin et al. (2010).
 The samples are then given the standard acid, alkali, acid (AAA) treatment.
-Samples that cannot withstand such treatment are not normally analysed.
+Samples that cannot withstand such treatment are normally treated using the AAA method only.

 Bulk sediments (various fractions)